MihaiPopescu31/html-portofolio/README.md

 # html-portofolio
-html portofolio using only simpel elements
+html portofolio using only simple elements